Architecture for a buck

 - A DynamoDB stream handler (not to be confused with my use of the term stream) that is invoked whenever thermostat settings or configuration are updated; it then pushes those changes down to the given device so that people don't need to wait ten minutes for requested changes to take hold.

-sharedpackage provides yup-based schema definitions for every GraphQL type to provide more fine-grained definitions (e.g. value ranges).
-These are used by the frontend to validate form values before sending them across the wire, and by API code to validate any requested mutations.
+shared package provides yup-based schema definitions for every GraphQL type to provide more fine-grained definitions (e.g. value ranges).

 The capabilities of both frontends are identical for normal users (e.g. inspecting system status, changing thermostat settings, ...), though administration (e.g. thermostat configuration) and data exploration is only in the web app.

 The amount of code sharing (c.f. above) has been fantastic.
 Pretty much everything one would consider "business logic" in the old days is shared between the frontends.